domRiddle/ASF/Command-line-arguments.md

 `--cryptkey <key>` or `--cryptkey=<key>` - will start ASF with custom cryptographic key of `<key>` value.
 This option affects **[security](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Security)** and will cause ASF to use your custom provided `<key>` key instead of default one hardcoded into the executable.
 Keep in mind that passwords encrypted with this key will require it to be passed on each ASF run.

+Due to the nature of this property, it's also possible to set cryptkey by declaring `ASF_CRYPTKEY` environment variable, which may be more appropriate for people that would want to avoid sensitive details in the process arguments.

 ---

 `--no-restart` - this switch is mainly used by our **[docker](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Docker)** containers and forces `AutoRestart` of `false`.
 Unless you have a particular need, you should instead configure `AutoRestart` property directly in your config.
 This switch is here so our docker script won't need to touch your global config in order to adapt it to its own environment.
 Of course, if you're running ASF inside a script, you may also make use of this switch (otherwise you're better with global config property).